ebarakos/ritual-telegram-bot/projects/telegram/telegram.md

 Then, from the top-level project directory, Run the following make command:

 ```
-make deploy-container project=hello-world
+make deploy-container project=telegram
 ```

-This will deploy an infernet node along with the `hello-world` image.
+This will deploy an infernet node along with the `telegram` image.

 ### Creating an off-chain job through the API